ANHB5452 Adult Sleep Science

 - Students are able to (1) summarise the major causes and consequences of acute and chronic sleep deprivation in adults, and compare the effectiveness of different treatment strategies, including behavioural and pharmacological interventions; (2) summarise the detrimental influences of jet lag and shift work on circadian biology and the consequences on performance; (3) list the most important measurements required to perform an adult overnight sleep study and explain the contribution of each measurement to describing sleep behaviour; (4) apply understanding of the pathophysiology of adult sleep-disordered breathing to distinguish between an appropriate or inappropriate treatment; (5) explain the standard equipment and instrumentation utilised in adult laboratory-based and portable sleep monitoring systems; (6) differentiate the PSG protocols for MSLT, MWT, standard PSG and therapy PSG; (7) perform basic analysis and scoring of adult sleep studies according to standard guidelines; and (8) summarise the principles of data management, professionalism, ethical behaviour and medical confidentiality in an adult sleep laboratory.

-- Typically this unit is assessed in the following ways: (1) multiple-choice quizzes and (2) a final 90-minute online examination.
+- Indicative assessments in this unit are as follows: (1) multiple-choice quizzes and (2) a final 90-minute online examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.